- ABOUT US

 - CONTACT US

-Trinity International School is affiliated to “Cambridge International Centre” status by the Cambridge Assessment International Education (C.A.I.E.) since May 2006
+Trinity International School has been granted “Cambridge International School” status by the Cambridge Assessment International Education (C.A.I.E.) since May 2006

 The International General Certificate of Secondary Education (IGCSE) is a globally recognized qualification, similar to the Class 10 examination of the SSC, CBSE and ICSE.